 · Peach-a smart (i.e., format-aware) fuzzing platform developed by Michael Eddington of Leviathan Security Group

-· SPIKE and SPIKE Proxy-a general-purpose fuzzer and a Web application fuzzer, respectively, both developed by Immunity
+· SPIKE - a general-purpose fuzzer and a Web application fuzzer, respectively, both developed by Immunity

 In addition to the tools I've listed here, you can find a complete list of the top one hundred network security tools as voted by Nmap users at sectools.org.
 The list is a bit dated at this point (2006), but includes both free and commercial tools.
 It's still a good resource.